 Head & Engquist adds heavy focus to the aerial lift and telescopic forklift business, establishing an aerial lift division with branches in Texas, Florida, Louisiana, Georgia, and North Carolina - securing dealership rights with many top-name manufacturers in the industry.

 Head & Engquist merges with ICM Equipment Company, creating H&E Equipment Services LLC.
 The many common manufacturers and contiguous geographic markets of the two companies make for an ideal merger.
-The newly combined company operates 47 facilities throughout the Gulf Coast, Intermountain, Southwest, and Northwest regions, with a combined equipment rental fleet of over 15,000 units.
+The newly combined company operates 47 facilities throughout the Southwest, Intermountain, Gulf Coast, and Southeast regions, with a combined equipment rental fleet of over 15,000 units.

 On January 31, 2006, H&E Equipment Services LLC announces its Initial Public Offering (IPO), becoming H&E Equipment Services, Inc. (NASDAQ: HEES).
 Using a portion of the proceeds generated by the IPO, H&E acquires Eagle High Reach, an aerial-lift company operating in California, and replicates the H&E full-service business model with these four new locations.